Here is a list with definitions to help you navigate through the herbal terms (words) that you may have read or heard about.

 Pharmacognosy: the study of medicines that are obtained from natural sources.
 The American Society of Pharmacognosy defines it this way: “the study of the physical, chemical, biochemical and biological properties of drugs, drug substances or potential drugs or drug substances of natural origin as well as the search for new drugs from natural sources”.

-Poultice: a soft, moist, mass of plant material that is applied topically to the body and held in place with a cloth.
+Poultice: a soft, moist, mass of plant material that is applied topically to the body and held in place, often with a cloth but can be a leaf, bandage, or other suitable material.

 Rubefacient: when applied topically they cause gentle local irritation that stimulates circulation to that area of the skin.
 Often they can bring relief to deeper (internal) pain.